andjelx/bridgectl/README.md

 [Detailed Installation Instructions](../../wiki/Installation)

-Optional Requirements
-- If you would like to run bridge agents containers in Kubernetes you will need access to AWS Elastic Container Registry and a Kubernetes cluster.
+Optional Requirement:  If you would like to run bridge agents containers in Kubernetes you will need access to AWS Elastic Container Registry and a Kubernetes cluster.

 ### Quickstart Demo Video
 ![Home](assets/bridgectl_quickstart2.gif)